Lapsing permit – Family reunification or asylum (the Immigration Service)

 - are otherwise not included in the Civil Registration System (CPR)

-If you are a minor child not applying together with an adult, you should use the application form BF3.
+If you are a minor child not applying together with an adult, you can use the application form BF3.

 You must attach: